okta/okta.github.io/_source/_posts/2019-03-28-test-java-spring-boot-junit5.md

 {% img blog/junit5-spring-boot/new-maven-project.png alt:"New Maven Project" width:"600" %}{: .center-image }

-> HINT: If Maven is new to you and it is unclear how to choose your group id, artifact id, or version, please review these conventions: https://maven.apache.org/guides/mini/guide-naming-conventions.html
+> HINT: If Maven is new to you and it's unclear how to choose your group id, artifact id, or version, please review [Maven's naming conventions](https://maven.apache.org/guides/mini/guide-naming-conventions.html).

 When done, this will produce a `pom.xml` file that looks like the following: